syasini/AstroPaint/paper/paper.md

        maps with large underlying catalogs.

-![Map of the Birkinshaw-Gull effect painted with astropaint on top of the WebSky catalog \label{fig:BG}](../images/BG_websky_cover.png)
+![Map of the Birkinshaw-Gull effect painted with AstroPaint on top of the WebSky catalog \label{fig:BG}](../images/BG_websky_cover.png)

 # Statement of need